frudman/log0/README.md

 log0's purpose is for **LIVE**, **IMMEDIATE**, while-you-are-developing, **LOCAL**, *console.log*-like logging for **server-side node.js development**.

-And that's where it derives its name:
+And that's where it derives its name from:
 - Its logs are *ephemeral*.
 It logs **0 (zero)** entries permanently
-- It's very simple, slim, and feature-lite, hence **0 as in zero-weight** on your app (double-entendre, anyone?)
+- It's very simple, slim, and feature-lite, so adds **0 as in zero-weight** to your app
+- It's logs are meant to be viewed immidiately, with **0 as in zero** delay!

 ## Short Story Long